LPD: 2 teens lighting fireworks cause attic fire

-LINCOLN, Neb.
-(KOLN) - Two 18-year olds were cited after Lincoln investigators say their use of fireworks caused a fire.
+Two 18-year olds were cited after Lincoln investigators say their use of fireworks caused a fire.

 It happened in the attic of a home on West O Street on Friday just after 6 p.m.